Back to the top

 Time

-Join us to celebrate the launch of the open access book We Need to Talk about Climate: How Citizens’ Assemblies Can Help Us Solve the Climate Crisis by Graham Smith, Chair of KNOCA.
-It will be available in mid-September free to download in both print and audiobook versions.
+We celebrated the launch of the open access book We Need to Talk about Climate: How Citizens’ Assemblies Can Help Us Solve the Climate Crisis by Graham Smith, Chair of KNOCA.
+The book is free to download or hard copies can be ordered via the University of Westminster Press website.

 The book explores the variety of climate assemblies that have taken place so far at local, national and international levels and explains why they have captured the imagination of governments and activists alike.
 It examines the different contexts and designs of climate assemblies and assesses their impact.
 Drawing lessons from current practice, the book demonstrates how assemblies can take us beyond the shortcomings of electoral and partisan politics and how they can have a real and lasting impact on climate policy and politics.

-We’ll be joined at the launch by David Van Reybrouck, founder of the G1000 movement and author of the influential manifesto 'Against Elections', who’ll reflect on the book and the future of climate assemblies and Kathryn Machin, head of community engagement campaigns at WWF-UK.
+At the launch event on 26th of September 2024 we were joined by David Van Reybrouck, founder of the G1000 movement and author of the influential manifesto 'Against Elections', who reflected on the book and the future of climate assemblies and Kathryn Machin, head of community engagement campaigns at WWF-UK.
+Erica Hope from the European Climate Foundation chaired the event, and Author Graham Smith presented the book.
+Watch or rewatch the event here:

 “Full of penetrating analysis and inspiring examples, this book shows that there is another – and better – way of doing politics”.